-Are you searching for ways to cure bad breathe?
+Are you searching for ways to cure bad breath?
 When your breath is noticeably bad, it can be a seemingly endless source of embarrassment.
 When it doesn’t go away, that embarrassment can turn into worry about what may be causing your condition.
 While bad breath is sometimes no big deal (such as after eating onions or garlic), chronic bad breath – also called halitosis – is often a symptom of a potentially serious oral health issue.
 In order to cure it, you may need to visit Dr. James Fondriest – your Chicago general dentist – for a thorough teeth cleaning and examination to diagnose why your bad breath persists.

 Is bad breath keeping you from enjoying the things you love?

 In cosmetic dentistry, we rave about the benefits of a gorgeous smile.
 Studies show, an attractive smile makes a person appear smarter, more successful, friendlier, and a bright smile can even earn a higher salary.
 While a sensational smile holds amazing power, one small problem can sabotage your beauty: bad breath.
 Oftentimes we visit the dentist for cosmetic concerns and forget to address or cure our breath problems.

 We’ve all been in close quarters with a person who suffers from halitosis.
 What can you do when someone’s breath stinks?
 Hold your breath – but that can only last so long.
 You can try to escape with polite excuses.
 But what if you’re the person with bad breath?
 Have you ever noticed, people with bad breath usually don’t know they smell?